vfmd/vfmd-spec/doc/specification.md

         succeeding line, and the first [non-space] character in the succeeding line is not a `>` character

+        (or)

+     4. The line is not a [blank line] and is immediately succeeded by a succeeding line that statisfies all of the following conditions:
+         1. The succeeding line does not begin with four or more consecutive [space] characters
+         2. The succeeding line matches the [horizontal rule pattern]

     If no such [block-element end line] is found, the last line in the [input line sequence] is the [block-element end line].